A-Lohse/deeplearningproject/README.md

 **4. Extracting Bill Embeddings**

 To extract the Bill Embeddings we feed to the downstream tasks we pass the data prepared in step 2 to Sentence-BERT.

+**5. Train models**
+Not part of prepare data - but needs to be done before running the last prepare data scipt

+**6. Predict on data**
+Run make_predictions.py in /prepare_data.py - This will create a predictions.pkl file in the data/results folder.
+This file contains a dictionary with all the model names as keys, and contains targets, predicted, probas and false/negative positive rate as well as precision recall curve

 ## References